python/cpython/Doc/documenting/markup.rst

   This language is used until the next ``highlightlang`` directive is encountered.

-* The valid values for the highlighting language are:
+* The values normally used for the highlighting language are:

   * ``python`` (the default)
   * ``c``